UNDERHMA/ModernLibrary/README.md

  Other important files/folders within the backend include the test package that contains all unit tests, the src/main/resources folder that includes database and logging configuration files and the src/main/webapp/WEB_INF folder, which includes the application-context.xml and the web.xml configuration files.
 The src/main/webapp folder also contains the Angular front end project, which was build into this folder by specifying the ouputPath in the angular.json file.

  On the front end (client folder), the src/app folder consists of:
- - Various component folders, whcih represent different views of the application
+ - Various component folders, which represent different views of the application
  - An app-routing module to handle webpage navigation
  - An app.module.ts file to manage dependencies
  - An api.service.ts file to manage api calls using Rxjs and HttpClient